grange85/ahfow-www/collections/_posts/2007/2007-05-14-tmdymm-still-doing-the-festival-rounds.markdown

 - news
 tags: []
 ---

-<p>Matthew Buzzell's film of Luna's final tour <a href="http://www.grange85.co.uk/galaxie/index.php?news=yes&id=320">Tell Me Do You Miss Me</a> is still doing the rounds of international film festivals.
-In the coming weeks you will be able to see it at the Ashdod festival in Israel and the <a href="http://www.revelationfilmfest.org">Revelation Film Festival in Perth, Western Australia</a></p>
+Matthew Buzzell's film of Luna's final tour [Tell Me Do You Miss Me](http://www.grange85.co.uk/galaxie/index.php?news=yes&id=320) is still doing the rounds of international film festivals.
+In the coming weeks you will be able to see it at the Ashdod festival in Israel and the [Revelation Film Festival in Perth, Western Australia](http://www.revelationfilmfest.org)